 I welcome the opportunity to work in collaboration with stakeholders across the sector as I drive the UK’s response to ending this cruel exploitation against the most vulnerable.”

-Dame Sara Thornton CBE QPM, Independent Anti-Slavery Commissioner
+Dame Sara Thornton DBE QPM, Independent Anti-Slavery Commissioner